-AuScope was designed to put Australia at the forefront of international geoscience and geospatial research and to create geoscience applications for a generation.
-Its aim was to assist in building Australia’s wealth through improved and sustainable discovery, development and management of our minerals, energy and groundwater assets.
-It looked to provide a step-change in our ability to spatially map Australia’s location and internal deformation; in particular enhancing our ability to contribute to natural hazard prediction and management, both here and for our immediate neighbours.
+AuScope is designed to put Australia at the forefront of international geoscience and geospatial research and to create geoscience applications for a generation.
+Our aim is to assist in building Australia’s wealth through improved and sustainable discovery, development and management of our minerals, energy and groundwater assets.
+It looks to provide a step-change in our ability to spatially map Australia’s location and internal deformation; in particular enhancing our ability to contribute to natural hazard prediction and management, both here and for our immediate neighbours.

 AuScope contributes significantly to all aspects of Australia’s environmental monitoring and management, and provides a platform for innovative commercial developments in the spatial, minerals, energy and water industries.